mcculloughembedded/blog/src/content/blog/other-musical-walk.md

 | :---: | :--------: | :--------: | :----------: | :----------: | :--------: | :--------: | :---: |
 | C     | D          | E          | F            | G            | A          | B          | C     |

-This follows the Major Scale Pattern
+This follows the pattern of intervals for a major scale.

 >Whole-Whole-Half-Whole-Whole-Whole-Half